Stemettes partnered with Deutsche Bank to enable five UK students to attend the largest gathering of #womeninTech at the Grace Hopper Conference 2019.

 — Stemettes ® ?★ # + (@Stemettes) October 3, 2019

-Thanks to Deutsche Bank for making this once in life-time experience possible!
+Thanks to Deutsche Bank for making this once-in-a-lifetime experience possible!